buttonsrtoys/mvvm_plus/README.md

 ## Views and View Models

-The heart of `view` is its `View` class, which is a stateful widget that maintains its state in a separate `ViewModel` instance:
+The heart of `view` is its `View` class, which is a stateful widget that maintains its state in a separate `ViewModel` instance.
+You extend the `View` class the same way you extend `StatelessWidget`.
+E.g., you override the `build` function:

     class MyWidget extends View<MyWidgetViewModel> {
       MyWidget({super.key}) : super(viewModelBuilder: () => MyWidgetViewModel());
+      @override
       Widget build(BuildContext context) {
         return Text(viewModel.someText); // <- state maintained in your custom "viewModel" instance }
     }

-The `View` class follows the same pattern as a `StatelessWidget` widget.
-E.g., you override the `build` function (shown above).
 Your custom `ViewModel` is a Dart class that inherits from `ViewModel`:

     class MyWidgetViewModel extends ViewModel {
       String someText;